arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.27.16
+Christo and Jeanne-Claude were a married pair of artists who made environmental art.
+For example, they put a bunch of umbrellas on hills, wrapped a bridge, put a bunch of gates in Central Park, etc. Originally, credit was only given to Christo (and even when I heard about Christo the other day, the name of his wife never came up).
+It was only in 1994 that their works were retroactively credited to "Christo and Jeanne-Claude."
+A cool thing: Christo and Jeanne-Claude were born on the same day!

 ### 09.26.16
 The Unicode consortium is a "non-profit corporation devoted to developing, maintaining, and promoting software internationalization standards and data,